The 10 Best Electronic Drum Pads (2023)

 - May not be suitable for live performance due to sensitivity and cross-talk issues

 You can load custom samples using an SD card which is a huge plus.
 It supports up to 32GB cards, making it easy to store and load your various samples.
 The ability to modify and explore sounds has never been more convenient!

-The SPD-SX is a unique sampling pad with nine touch-sensitive rubber pads for precise and dynamic playing.
+The SPD-SX is a unique and already-established (popular) sampling pad with nine touch-sensitive rubber pads for precise and dynamic playing.
 It shines with its enhanced responsiveness that elevates the playability to a whole new level.

 - 4 GB internal memory for ample sample storage

 - Nine velocity-sensitive rubber pads